MidCoast Regional Airport at Wright Army Airfield: History

 The peak utilization of Stewart AAF took place in the spring of 1944, during the buildup for the invasion of Europe when over 55,000 men were present.
 In addition to anti-aircraft artillery training, Stewart AAF also trained cooks and bakers as well as postal units.
 The camp also had a POW compound for Germans and Italians captured in North Africa.
 The POWs were put to work on the camp's construction projects and local farms.
 By the spring of 1945, the camp was virtually empty except for the POW compound.
 On March 25, 1945, the airfield deactivated and the Detachment transferred to Chatham AAF.

 Following the end of the war, the Army used Camp Stewart as a separation center for a short period of time before deactivating it on 30 September 1945.

 In the postwar years, the Army utilized the camp during the summer for the training of National Guard units.
 Camp Stewart re-opened during the Korean War for training of the 3rd Army's anti-aircraft artillery units.
 In 1953, the training of armor units was added.
 In 1959, the Army made the post a permanent United States Army facility, designated it as an Armor and Artillery Training Center, renaming it Fort Stewart.
 Camp Stewart Army Airfield was renamed Wright Army Airfield and used as a military airport within the Fort Stewart facility.

 During the Vietnam War, the airfield trained initial entry Army Fixed Wing Aviators and helicopter pilots.
 When the Air Force closed Hunter AFB in 1967, the Army took it over as a sub-base of Fort Stewart and established a Flight Training Center.
-Fort Stewart became the Army's focal point in Aviation Training and between 1967-1970, the need for aviation increased.
+Fort Stewart became the Army's focal point in Aviation Training and between 1967 and 1970, the need for aviation increased.
 In early 1968, construction was complete for a new 110' control tower at Wright Army Airfield.
 Opening of the new control tower was delayed due to injuries sustained by construction workers while it was being built.
 A single fatality (Richard "Old Red" Frank) is also on record, due to a fall from the top of the tower.
 Construction was temporarily paused until improved measures could be put in place to ensure the safety of the men working.
 In 1970, Hunter AFB was re-designated Hunter Army Airfield and was used in-conjunction with Wright Army Airfield.
 With the end of the Vietnam War Fort Stewart became idle once again.
 That ended with the reactivation of the 24th Infantry Division at Stewart in 1974.
 In 1996, the 3rd Infantry Division activated and remains at Fort Stewart today, with Wright Army Airfield being an operational part of the facility.